eifinger/setup-rye/README.md

 This action downloads rye from the releases of the [rye repo](https://github.com/astral-sh/rye) and uses the [GitHub Actions Toolkit](https://github.com/actions/toolkit) to cache it as a tool to speed up consecutive runs especially on self-hosted runners.

 The installed version of rye is then added to the runner path so other steps can just use it by calling `rye`.
+To prevent interfering the other rye processes on the same runner `RYE_HOME` gets set to the repository roots parent and is cleaned up after a workflow run.

 ---